 The base building blocks of The Wild are “Spaces.”
 Think of them as virtual real estate you can visit from different devices, like a virtual reality headset or an iPad.
 These Spaces live in the cloud, so they persist over time and can be accessed from anywhere.
 You can also share access to a Space with collaborators, who can visit them either with you or on their own.
 When multiple people are in a Space, everything is streamed in real time, so you can hear and see each other working.

-You can either import 3D models and images from external sources, or you can natively create architectural sketches with our built-in tools.
+You can either import 3D models and images from external sources, or you can natively create architectural sketches with our built-in massing tool.

 All content in The Wild is cloud-based, so you have the ability to access that content from a variety of interfaces.
-We support desktop VR, phone/tablet-based AR, and traditional desktop (OSX and Windows 10).
+We support desktop VR (HTC Vive, Windows MR, and Oculus Rift), phone/tablet-based AR (iPad Pro and iPhone 8 and newer), and traditional desktop (Windows 10, and macOS is coming soon!).

-You can access The Wild without a VR headset on a regular desktop computer by using the Presentation viewer, which will allow you to view content and communicate with people inside a Space.
+You can access The Wild without a VR headset on a regular desktop computer by using the Presentation Viewer, which will allow you to view The Wild and communicate with people inside a Space.
 However, to create in The Wild, you will need a VR headset.
-We support the HTC Vive, Oculus Rift, and Windows mixed reality* headsets.
+We support the HTC Vive, Oculus Rift, and Windows Mixed Reality* headsets.

-If you want to view content in The Wild, all you need is an internet connection and a PC that meets the minimum viewer specifications.
-If you want to create and edit content, you need an internet connection, a PC, and a VR headset (HTC Vive, Oculus Rift, or Windows mixed reality).
+If you want to view The Wild, all you need is an internet connection and a PC that meets the minimum viewer specifications.
+If you want to create and edit in The Wild, you need an internet connection, a PC, and a VR headset (HTC Vive, Oculus Rift, or Windows Mixed Reality).

 Video Card: NVIDIA 9800 GT 1GB / AMD HD 4870 1GB (DX 10, 10.1, *11)